dagster-io/dagster/docs/sections/learn/tutorial/resources.rst

 decorator:

 .. literalinclude:: ../../../../examples/dagster_examples/intro_tutorial/resources_full.py
-   :lines: 21-36
+   :lines: 25-41
+   :linenos:
-   :emphasize-lines: 14
+   :emphasize-lines: 3,10

 As you can see, this resource has a different configuration.
-As highlighted above, instead of requiring a Slack token, we've specified an "output" string configuration for the name of the file it'll write to.
+As highlighted above, instead of requiring a Slack token, we've specified an "output_path" string configuration for the name of the file it'll write to.

 In order to run this pipeline, we invoke it in this way:

 .. literalinclude:: ../../../../examples/dagster_examples/intro_tutorial/resources_full.py
-   :lines: 59-63
+   :lines: 67-73
+   :linenos:
    :dedent: 4
-   :emphasize-lines: 3-4
+   :emphasize-lines: 4-6

-Now we can simply change the mode via :py:class:`RunConfig <dagster.RunConfig>` to toggle which implementation of ``say_hi`` is used.
+Now we can simply change the mode via :py:class:`RunConfig <dagster.RunConfig>` to toggle which implementation of ``slack`` is used.
 The complete example including both "local" and "production" modes is shown below:

 .. literalinclude:: ../../../../examples/dagster_examples/intro_tutorial/resources_full.py
-    :emphasize-lines: 44-45, 53, 61
+    :emphasize-lines: 61-64, 69-72
+    :linenos:
     :caption: resources_full.py

-Note for each of the ``execute_pipeline`` invocations we are selecting a mode via the :py:class:`RunConfig <dagster.RunConfig>` and then parameterizing the ``say_hi`` resource with the appropriate config for that mode.
+Note for each of the ``execute_pipeline`` invocations we are selecting a mode via the :py:class:`RunConfig <dagster.RunConfig>` and then parameterizing the ``slack`` resource with the appropriate config for that mode.

 In the next section, we'll see how to declaratively specify :doc:`Repositories <repos>` to